Sharing easy homemade delicious recipes

 Lemon tart wedge on a plate, showing the inside, with rest of tart on cake stand in the rear view

-Once the tart has cooled, it can be kept in the fridge for 2-3 days, if it lasts that long!
-You can serve the lemon curd tart at a cool room temperature and if you are not putting it in the fridge it will last a day at room temperature.
+Once the no bake tart has cooled, it can be kept in the fridge for 2-3 days, if it lasts that long!
+You can serve the lemon curd tart at a cool room temperature and if you are not putting it in the fridge it will last a day at room temperature but on warm days it’s best kept in the fridge once cooled.
 Don’t forget a good dusting of powdered sugar to finish!
-Go ahead and make this lemon tart recipe, I hope you enjoy it as much as I do!
+Go ahead and make this lemon tart recipe, I hope you enjoy it as much as I do – it makes a great gift for Mother’s Day!

 Lemon tart with slice removed showing smooth creamy filling